-Laughing Bird Caye is a beautiful Belizean isle situated on the western side of the Victoria Channel, only 11 miles off the coast from Placencia Village in the Stann Creek District of Belize.
+Laughing Bird Caye is located only 11 miles off the coast from Placencia Village in Southern Belize.
 This long narrow isle stands on an elongated ridge of reef known as a faro.
 A faro is an angular atoll on a continental shelf, also known as a shelf atoll.
-Like an atoll, a faro is steep sided and encloses a central lagoon.
-The Laughing Bird Faro is separated from the mainland, the barrier reef and other cayes by deep channels on all sides.
+Deep channels separates Laughing Bird Cay’s faro from the mainland, the barrier reef and other cayes on all sides.

 On 21 December, 1991, Laughing Bird Caye National Park was declared.
-Finally, in 1996 the Belize Barrier Reef Reserve System was inscribed on the World Heritage List with Laughing Bird Caye National Park designated as one of the premiere protected areas within the World Heritage Site.
+And finally, in 1996 the Belize Barrier Reef Reserve System was inscribed on the World Heritage List and Laughing Bird Caye National Park was designated as one of the premiere protected areas within the World Heritage Site.

 Explore Belize’s largest marine protected area located only 10 miles off the coast of southern Belize in the Stann Creek District.
-It was established in 1996 and covers 47,702 hectares (117,870 acres) of mangrove and coastal ecosystems.
-The reserve encompasses over a dozen major cayes and many smaller islets, including Man of War Caye, a sanctuary for magnificent frigate birds and the brown booby.
+Established in 1996 and covering over 47,702 hectares (117,870 acres) of mangrove and coastal ecosystems the reserve in the largest in Belize.
+It encompasses over a dozen major cayes and many smaller islets, including Man of War Caye, a sanctuary for magnificent frigate birds and the brown booby.
 Snorkel off the beach on the islands atop the reef, dive off the “drop off” or snorkel among lush coral patch reefs.
 Private island lodges and resorts within the reserve includes Pelican Beach Resort and Paradise Lodge among others.

 The above are just a few of Belize islands located inside the main barrier reef.
 Hardcore sailors and island lovers can rent a yacht and explore dozens of these islets in just a few days.
 In some areas you can also kayak from island to island on day trips.
 Also see the silk cayes.